caiomarruda/RediSearchCore/README.md

 ```

 ## How to build
-1. You need to install .Net Core 2.2+ SDK:
+You need to install .Net Core 2.2+ SDK:
 ```url
 https://dotnet.microsoft.com/download/dotnet-core
 ```

-And than, run this command in RediSearchCore sub-folder:
+And then, run this command in RediSearchCore sub-folder:
 ```bash
 dotnet restore
 dotnet publish -c Release